giorebil/humanitylastprompt/thoughts.md

+# My personal thoughts

-<br>Working 10 years in Cyber Security, I have never seen a software released without vulnerabilities, nor an hardware that didn't eventually reach "End-of-Life".
+Working 10 years in Cyber Security, I have never seen a software released without vulnerabilities, nor an hardware that didn't eventually reach "End-of-Life".
 My greatest concern comes from the realization that humans have been gambling their lives for the past century with no real long-term understanding of their actions and the odds.
 Our right predictions led to marvelous inventions and overall QoL improvements.
 Our wrong predictions on the other side led to World Wars, Economic collapses, Pandemics.